Search String

 Werewolf Island Walkthrough Guide

 Welcome to my Werewolf Island walkthrough for Baldur's Gate, a cRPG developed by BioWare in 1998-99.
-As with the legendary Durlag's Tower, Werewolf Island is a major side quest added into Baldur's Gate by the Tales of the Sword Coast expansion.
+As with the legendary Durlag's Tower, Werewolf Island is a major side quest added into Baldur's Gate by the Tales of the Sword Coast expansion of 1999.
 This adventure, which can be kicked off upon the party's arrival in the northern town of Ulgoth's Beard, not only tells a tragic tale of lycanthropes, but it is also infused by Realmslore that pertains to the great seafaring explorer and founder of the city of Baldur's Gate, Balduran.

 Most likely, through exploration of the city, we will have already located two fabled artifacts that once belonged to Balduran: Helm and Cloak.